 Cells usually use the energy for things like breaking molecules up and stitching together pieces to make new molecules – we call this making and breaking “metabolism” – anabolism refers to the building up and catabolism is a term used for the breaking down.
 Some steps of breakdown require energy-spending, but ultimately you get energy out of them and this energy is stored in the form of ATP, which can be “cashed in” like arcade tokens.

 When Met decides to cash one in, its S goes on the attack.
 This sulfur is able to do this because, in addition to the pairs of electrons it shares with the carbons on either side of it, it has 2 “lone pairs” of electrons (pairs of electrons it isn’t sharing).
 It would like some help taking care of these energetic electrons, so it seeks out something with some positivity.
-And it looks around and sees ATP, where, although the phosphates are negative overall, the phosphorus atoms in them are partly positive because its shared electrons are being hogged by the oxygens.
-So those central Ps are “electrophilic” (want electrons) and Met’s S is nucleophilic (wants to share electrons).
+And it looks around and sees ATP, where, although the phosphates are negative overall, the carbon next to them is partly positive and electrophilic because its shared electrons are being pulled away by the phosphates.
+So that carbon is “electrophilic” (want electrons) and Met’s S is nucleophilic (wants to share electrons).
 Win-win!
 Or not…

 SAM-making is accomplished with the help of Methionine AdenosylTransferase (MAT) (aka S-adenosylmethionine synthetase).
 The reaction goes: